grame-cncm/faustpwa/mkdocs/docs/index.md

 ## Installation and update

 To install a PWA, flash the QR Code (or click on the picture).
-You will be able to **directly test the application running in the Web browser**.
+You will be able to **directly test the application running in the Web browser**, and sue it until the page is closed.

 But to keep the application after the Internet connection has been closed, you will have to **explicitly install it**, so that the application **can then be used alone, without any Internet connection**.
 To do that click the *Install* or *Add to Home Screen* prompt, and follow the instructions.
 The PWA will then appear on your device's home screen like a native app.
 PWAs are cross-platform and work on most devices with modern web browsers like Chrome.

 When a new application version is available, you must first **uninstall the current version before installing the new one**.
 Additionally, you may need to clear the browser cache (e.g., by using the **"Clear browsing data" option in Chrome or its equivalent in Firefox or Safari**) before proceeding with the installation.

 Please note that if the browser cache is cleared, **all previously installed applications will need to be restarted once to reload the necessary data**.

+## Screen/power saving

+To ensure the applications run smoothly, the **smartphone screen should remain active**.
+If the screen turns off automatically, the browser may pause the application and stop audio, sensors, or MIDI.
+This is due to power-saving features on mobile devices. **We recommend increasing the screen timeout duration in your system settings** for the duration of the performance.
+This ensures uninterrupted use and proper real-time performance.

 ## Programs using sound files